Dootmaan/PathSearch/README.md

 ### 2. Prepare the data / archive

-You can download the TCGA data and corresponding labels from the [NIH Genomic Data Commons](https://portal.gdc.cancer.gov).
+You can download the TCGA data and corresponding labels from the [NIH Genomic Data Commons](https://portal.gdc.cancer.gov), of which the detailed list is provided in `PathSearch/dataset/TCGA_file_list.txt.`
 The Camelyon16 and Camelyon17 datasets are available on the [Grand Challenge](https://camelyon16.grand-challenge.org/) and [Camelyon17](https://camelyon17.grand-challenge.org/) platforms.
 The DHMC-LUAD dataset can be obtained from the Department of Pathology and Laboratory Medicine at Dartmouth–Hitchcock Medical Center via registration and request ([link](https://bmirds.github.io/LungCancer/)).
 You can also prepare your own datasets as long as you have the whole slide images available.